Riddarvid/Mini-Metro-Clone/README.md

 # Mini-Metro-Clone
-My attempt at making a clone of the game Mini Metro
+An attempt at making a clone of the game Mini Metro